 How to Buy a House in 7 Steps

-Before you start searching for homes for sale, you need a clear budget.
+Before you look for homes for sale in Florida, you need a clear budget.
 Because of the Sunshine State’s cost of living, careful financial planning is required beyond typical home-buying expenses.

 Your monthly payment includes mortgage principal, interest, taxes, and insurance.
 Florida’s property taxes average 0.83% (below 1.1% national average), ranging from $527 to $3,943 by county.
 But homeowners insurance averages $2,625 statewide, reaching $15,460 in coastal areas—nearly 5× the national average.